Triumph (band): Phil X-era, Edge of Excess and hiatus (1992–2006)

-Reunion with Rik Emmett (2007–present)
+Reunions with Rik Emmett (2007–present)

 On March 10, 2007, Triumph was inducted to the Canadian Music Industry Hall of Fame in a ceremony at Toronto's Fairmont Royal York Hotel.
 All members of the "classic" group line-up (Emmett, Moore, Levine) were present for the event.
 Although there were no plans for a Triumph reunion, and Moore had taken on a full-time career at Metalworks, the band members didn't rule out future collaborations; Nick Blagona, for example, mastered Emmett's latest hard rock project, Airtime (2007), in the Metalworks mastering suite.

 On April 6, 2008, Triumph was inducted into the Canadian Music Hall of Fame as part of the Juno Awards.

 In 2008, Triumph's classic line-up performed live for the first time since 1988 with two reunion concerts: the first on June 7 at the Sweden Rock Festival in Solvesborg, Sweden, and the second on July 11 at the Rocklahoma music festival in Pryor, Oklahoma.

 In 2011, the band reissued Allied Forces as a vinyl package for their 30th anniversary.

 On July 14, 2011, Triumph Lane in Mississauga, ON, was officially dedicated in honour of the band.

 On August 28, 2012, the band released a CD+DVD package of their June 7, 2008, reunion concert in Sweden titled Live at Sweden Rock Festival on Frontiers Records in Europe and on the TML label in Canada and the United States.

 In 2013, Triumph was inducted into Legends Row at the inaugural ceremony held at Mississauga City Hall.